 Now take a look!
 Isn’t it beautiful?
 Transformed with Sackcloth, Amber Waves of Grain and Smoke Signal, the piece is now a show stopper!
 This piece had many issues while being painted.
 Check back next week for the full story on it’s transformation.

 This credenza came from Grandpa, but just needed to be loved again.

-Upcycled Vintage Charm in Ohio painted it in Nana’s Cupboard over National Forest, with a wax finish of Clear and Dark Wax.
+Upcycled Vintage Charm painted it in Nana’s Cupboard over National Forest, with a wax finish of Clear and Dark Wax.
 Now it is center stage and seen everyday!

-Rustic Touch in Illinois repurposed this headboard into a bench.
+Rustic Touch repurposed this headboard into a bench.
 With a mix of old and new woods to construct this, it needed to be painted to come alive.

 With a group of many APC colors, including Leather Boots, Fireworks Red, Home Plate and others, the piece is transformed for a new use.

-Pieces in Pennsylvania saw future beauty for a piece that was a little dated in finish and details.
+Pieces saw future beauty for a piece that was a little dated in finish and details.

 Transformed with new shelving, glass and doors removed and painted in Rushmore and Home Plate, the cabinet is once again a stunner!